I’m kinda embarrassed to admit it, but here it is: I haven’t been to yoga class in over a year.

 Finally, I understood: it was time to create a home yoga practice for myself.
 To become my own teacher.
 My kula – or heart-filled community – had changed.
 My peeps were now mamas, and I wanted to be with them more and more.
-I wanted playdates in the park and mommy and me movies, and with teaching privates and going back to school to complete my Masters, time was too limited to fit yoga classes in.
-But my body, my soul wanted the feeling of yoga.
+I wanted play dates in the park and “mommy and me” movies, and with teaching privates and going back to school to complete my Masters, time was too limited to fit yoga classes in.
+But my body and my soul wanted the feeling of yoga.
 I had to learn how to find it by myself.

-A home yoga practice that maintains my strength and my alignment; that challenges me; that leaves me feeling ready for my day.
+A home yoga practice that maintained my strength and my alignment; that challenged me; that left me feeling ready for my day.

-Now, although I recognize that I do need a teacher to see the misalignments I can’t see for myself, and I plan to get back to class soon, I love my
+Now, although I recognize that I do need a teacher to see the misalignments that I can’t see for myself, and I plan to get back to class soon, I love my home yoga practice.

 Move with your breath, in and out through the nose